How much does a No-Scalpel Vasectomy cost?

 What’s the deal with the No-needle anaesthetic?

 We use a spray applicator to deliver the anaesthetic in to the tube and skin.
 This means we do not have to use a needle and it is significantly much more comfortable than a needle being inserted in your scrotum.
 It also numbs the area much quicker and less anaesthetic is needed.
-We are the only clinic in Ireland using this method and nobody else has used it previously in Ireland.

 What about a Laser Vasectomy?